mihail-m/CP-implementations/4-Graphs/README.md

               (4)                        (3, 4)                      0 1 0 1                    3: 2, 4
                                          (2, 4)                      0 1 1 0                    4: 2, 3
 ~~~
-If we have a directed graph, then the edges are one way, and have a direction.
+If we have a directed graph, then the edges have a direction and can be traversed only one way.
 The edge (i, j) allows us to go from vetrex i to vetrex j but not the other way around.
 We must take this into account when we build our graph.<br>
 ~~~
 Graph: (1)--->(2)----->(3)    List of edges: (1, 2)    Adjecency matrix: 0 1 0 0    Adjecency list: 1: 2
                |        |                    (2, 3)                      0 0 1 1                    2: 3, 4